When it comes to choosing a vegetarian meal kit delivery, which ones are the best bets to try? Use this guide to make a decision.

 This is a question that plant-based eaters in particular may have, as vegan meal boxes, remain a bit of a mystery.
 Read on to find everything you need to know about choosing a vegan meal service.

-Vegan dining options have become more plentiful, with the opening of more all-vegan-all-the-time restaurants and a wider range of vegan options appearing on traditional restaurants’ menus.
+Vegetarian dining options have become more plentiful, with the opening of more all-vegan-all-the-time restaurants and a wider range of vegan options appearing on traditional restaurants’ menus.

 Currently, the fastest-growing segment of the restaurant industry is what’s known as “fast casual” and includes such restaurant chains as Panda Express, Panera Bread, and Chipotle.

 Sure, there’s the social aspect, though the global pandemic has cast a shadow on dining en masse.
 But convenience is also a prime factor.

 It’s also, interestingly, the momentum behind the burgeoning meal delivery service industry, which is projected to hit $20 billion by the year 2027.

 Of course, cooking healthy meals at home is a great option.
-But meal delivery services can cut down on kitchen stress–and they can be healthy.
+But meal delivery services can cut down on kitchen stress––and they can be healthy.

 Some services deliver pre-measured ingredients that home chefs then combine and cook to create finished dishes.
 Others promise to save you additional time by providing individually-packaged heat-and-eat servings.

 Do you wish you had more time to cook?
 Is cooking something you’d just as soon avoid entirely?
 Or are you somewhere in between?
 There’s a service to suit your style, no matter where you fall on that spectrum.

 Many promise to be dairy-free and gluten-free, in addition to being ready-to-eat plant-based food.
 You may also find eco-friendly, prepared meals that utilize organic ingredients.

 Most companies focus on either kits or packaged meals, not both.
 But who’s to say you can’t try both types to see which you prefer or switch between two types of services when you feel like it?

 Some meal delivery services focus solely on healthy eating, while others include healthier options as part of a larger menu.

 Do their meals contain honey?
 This ingredient doesn’t meet the strictest definitions of being vegan.
 If you decide to start having meals delivered from a vegan-only meal service, it’s important to read the ingredient fine print to be sure the company’s philosophy aligns with yours.

 But many meal delivery companies don’t make this easy.
 They have lots of lovely photos of the delicious meals they prepare, but you have to dig a little deeper to find specific ingredient information about each dish.

 Then there’s the issue of balanced meals.
 Does the meal service company employ a registered dietitian to help ensure that meals contain an ample amount of protein?

 While we all enjoy helping ourselves to information on the Internet, this may be one instance where a phone call to a company’s customer service department is very important—and a time-saver, to boot.

 If the time savings of such services is valuable to you, it makes sense to do some comparison shopping.
 Services that deliver top-quality ingredients, freshness, and a lot of menu variety tend to be on the more expensive side.

 Meat is one of the most expensive ingredients people consume—in more ways than one—so you might expect home-delivered vegan meals to cost less than other meal options.

 That’s something you may have discovered on your own while shopping for your home-cooked meals.
 Most meal delivery services charge the same amount for plant-based and meat-based meals.

 Some may involve more packaging because individual ingredients may be pre-measured and packed separately in a prep-it-yourself meal kit.
 That’s something you may want to consider if environmental concerns are foremost in your mind.

 Many, though not all, meal delivery services also reward you for buying in bulk.
 The more meals you sign up for each week, the less each individual meal may cost.

 If that sounds like too great a commitment to make week after week—schedules are unpredictable, of course—you’ll be glad to know that most meal delivery services offer a lot of flexibility.
 If you give a company a few days or a week’s notice, you can amend your subscription weekly or even skip weeks as needed.

 You might be tempted to select a service that offers free shipping.
 However, those that do often bake the cost of shipping into their per-meal prices.

 One difference you might note among services is the number of choices they provide their customers.
 Some offer as many as 20 and others as few as five dinner selections per week.
 Breakfast and lunch menus tend to be more limited across the board.

 This plant-based meal delivery service may be the best choice for vegan eaters.
 You’ll get a plethora of options for breakfast, lunch, dinner, and beyond.

-This staple vegan meal kit service offers both vegetarian and vegan meal options.
+This staple vegetarian meal kit service offers both vegetarian and vegan meal options.
 In the service’s Classic Plan, you’ll find four “veggie” meals each week.